thebinsubtleissubtle/100-days-of-code/log.md

 * Testing animations was fun!
 * Installed Ruby + devkit to get SASS.

-### Day 3: January 31, 2019
+### Day 3: February 1, 2019

 **Today's Progress**:
-* Continue learning Javascript through [Traversy Media (youtube)](https://www.youtube.com/user/TechGuyWeb)
-* Continue learning Spotipy.
-* Learn SASS.
-* Learn DOM Manipulations.
+* Started building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
+Uses Spotify API and BottlePy.
+[Inspiration](http://107.170.81.187:8080/)

 **Thoughts:**

-**Links**
+* Had difficulty implementing Spotify authentication on my web app.
+* Asked the community about this.
+Is this considered an achievement?

-### Day 4: February 1, 2019
+### Day 4: February 3, 2019

 **Today's Progress**:
 * Continue learning Javascript through the Odin Project/[Traversy Media (youtube)](https://www.youtube.com/user/TechGuyWeb)
-* Start building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
+* Continue building TopPlaylist: A web app that tracks the most played songs, albums, artists, and genres.
 Uses Spotify API and BottlePy.

 **Thoughts:**